kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

   // Ref is a required reference to a custom resource
   // offered by a provider.
   Ref *corev1.ObjectReference `json:"ref"`
 }

+// MachineHealthCheckClass defines a MachineHealthCheck for a group of Machines. type MachineHealthCheckClass struct {
+  // UnhealthyConditions contains a list of the conditions that determine
+  // whether a node is considered unhealthy.
+The conditions are combined in a
+  // logical OR, i.e. if any of the conditions is met, the node is unhealthy.
+  UnhealthyConditions []UnhealthyCondition `json:"unhealthyConditions,omitempty"`

+  // Any further remediation is only allowed if at most "MaxUnhealthy" machines selected by
+  // "selector" are not healthy.
+  // +optional
+  MaxUnhealthy *intstr.IntOrString `json:"maxUnhealthy,omitempty"`

+  // Any further remediation is only allowed if the number of machines selected by "selector" as not healthy
+  // is within the range of "UnhealthyRange".
+Takes precedence over MaxUnhealthy.
+  // Eg. "[3-5]" - This means that remediation will be allowed only when:
+  // (a) there are at least 3 unhealthy machines (and)
+  // (b) there are at most 5 unhealthy machines
+  // +optional
+  UnhealthyRange *string `json:"unhealthyRange,omitempty"`

+  // Machines older than this duration without a node will be considered to have
+  // failed and will be remediated.
+  // If you wish to disable this feature, set the value explicitly to 0.
+  // +optional
+  NodeStartupTimeout *metav1.Duration `json:"nodeStartupTimeout,omitempty"`

+  // RemediationTemplate is a reference to a remediation template
+  // provided by an infrastructure provider.
+  //
+  // This field is completely optional, when filled, the MachineHealthCheck controller
+  // creates a new object from the template referenced and hands off remediation of the machine to
+  // a controller that lives outside of Cluster API.
+  // +optional
+  RemediationTemplate *corev1.ObjectReference `json:"remediationTemplate,omitempty"`
+}
 ```